vollutto/testsim/README.md

 > Remember to commit often.
 Don't go crazy about it, but do generate a history of your work.

 ### Organisation of your files

 The repository already contains a folder structure to help you organise your files.
-It also contains the data files for three different E. coli samples.
+It also contains the data files for three different E. coli samples, and the pipeline script you wrote in class that runs cutadapt, the star indexing, and the star alignment.

 ## Your tasks